lazavgeridis/Neural-Style-Transfer/README.md

 </p>

 ## Implementation Details
-The Content and Style loss functions used are exactly the same as the ones the authors of the paper originally used.
-Furthermore, the style layers used for the Style loss are also the same.

-The generated image is initialized to a percentage of white noise (fixed at 99%) before being fed to the ConvNet.
-The optimizer of choice in this implemetation is the [Adam Optimizer](https://arxiv.org/abs/1412.6980), insted of the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which is what the authors used.
+The generated image is initialized with a percentage of white noise (the percentage for the examples above was 99%) before being fed to the
+ConvNet.
+The optimizer of choice in this implemetation is the [Adam Optimizer](https://arxiv.org/abs/1412.6980), instead of [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which is what the authors of the paper used.
 As a result, the parameters of the algorithm required some tuning to obtain good results.
 In particular, we experimented with different values of `content weight`, `style weight` and `learning rate`.
-After some trial and error, we ended up on the
+After some 'trial and error', we ended up with the following:
-following:
 ```
 content weight (a) = 5
-style weight (b)   = 50000/100000
+style weight   (b) = 50000/100000/500000 (depending on the style image being used)
 learning rate      = 10
 ```
+The layers used for the style reconstructions are, as advised in the paper, `conv1_1`, `conv2_1`, `conv3_1`, `conv4_1` and `conv5_1` (in general the weight for each "active" layer is 1 / number of active layers) .
+For the content reconstructions layer `conv4_2` was used, again, as advised in the paper.
-Running the algorithm for 1000-1500 iterations suffices and produces nice results.
+In general, running the algorithm for 1000-1500 iterations produces visually appealing results.
 With certain images, the style weight might need to be adjusted.
 It is highly advised to run the algorithm on a GPU, since it significantly speeds up the process.
 For a 400x300 image, 1000 iterations take about
 60 minutes on a CPU!